emwap/stream-paper/paper.md

 The language Feldspar [@FeldsparIFL2010] has a stream library using a monadic embedding.
-The stream library is almost identical to the Haskell library presented in section \ref{}.
+The stream library is almost identical to the Haskell library presented in section [A New Representation for Streams].
 In particular, the type of streams can be the same, except for using a different, embedded monad.
 The only difference for the programmer is that Feldspar requires some constraints on functions which allocate to memory, since not all Haskell types can be allocated in Feldspar.

 # Evaluation